jersey-griggs/jersey.griggs.github.io/index.md

 Do you need quality content for your website or blog that will promote your products and attract new customers?

-Do you often find yourself trying to find the time or summon the energy to:
+Do you often find yourself trying to find the time to:

 - *Write that blog?*
 - *Send that email?*